aasthatiwari01/Hospital-Patient-Readmission-Analytics/README.md

 ## Hospital Patient Readmission & Length-of-Stay Analytics

 A complete Python analytics workflow analyzing hospital patient data to understand the factors associated with length of hospital stay and patient readmission.
-Built as part of the Healthcare Analytics coursework (Python for Analytics) during my MBA in Healthcare Analytics.

 ### Project Overview: